AmirShalom/NycBot/README.md

 # NycBot
 In this repository you can find the source code of the Telegram bot for New York city.
-In the first version you can get the closest farmers' market and to get details about all the farmers' markets in New York city.

-In the roadmap:
+In the current version the bot have these capabilities:

+- Finding the closest farmers' market to your current location
+- Listing the farmers' markets in the city by days
-- Finding the nearest free Wifi in NYC
+- Finding the 3 nearest free Wifi in NYC
-- Finding the nearest public bathroom in NYC
+- Finding the 3 nearest public bathroom in NYC